Ancient History (song)

 "Ancient History" is a song recorded by Canadian country music group Prairie Oyster.
-It was released in 1995 as the sixth single from their fourth studio album, Only One Moon.
-It peaked at number 5 on the RPM Country Tracks chart in January 1996.
+It was released in 1995 as the sixth single from their fourth studio album, Only One Moon, released in Canada by Arista Records.
+The song peaked at number 5 on the RPM Country Tracks chart in January 1996.

 It was originally recorded by Pam Tillis on her 1991 album Put Yourself in My Place.
-Tillis's version was the B-side of the album's last single, "Blue Rose Is".
+Tillis' version was the B-side of the album's last single, "Blue Rose Is".